Bixal/uswds-page-templates/pages/collection-list.md

 ---
 layout: collection-list
 template-title: Collection list
-template-description: List of collection with metadata, search bar, filter, user profiles, and tags.
+template-description: List of collection with metadata, search bar, filter, user avatars, and tags.
 title: Requirements
 description: In order to be certified as a PRP, you need to satisfy all of the requirements.
 For each requirement, submit proper evidence or responses.
 If you have questions, please reach out to your assigned Certifying Agent.
 source-domain: PRP intake questionnaire